-Interpersonal Relations (IR): The IR scale measures the health of your daughter's relationships.
+Interpersonal Relations (IR): The IR scale measures the health of your child's relationships.
 For example, aggression, defiance, and the ability to make friends affect this scale.

 Social Problems (SP): The SP scale measures the tendency to break social rules.
-This includes behaviors like the destruction of property, substance abuse, and inappropriate sexual behavior.
+This includes behaviors like the destruction of property and inappropriate sexual behavior.

 Behavioral Dysfunction (BD): The BD scale measures the ability to organize tasks.
-If your daughter has trouble concentrating, then she will likely score high on this scale.
+If your child has trouble concentrating, then she will likely score high on this scale.

 Critical Items (CI): The CI scale measures high-risk behaviors.
-If your daughter receives a high score on this scale, then she may need immediate help.
+If your child receives a high score on this scale, then she may need immediate help.